 Organization(s): American Public Health Association

-Drug Enforcement in the United States: History,
+Drug Enforcement in the United States: History, Policy, and

 Describes the historical development of drug enforcement to address methamphetamine, marijuana, heroin, and prescription drug abuse in the U.S. from the 1990s to the present.

 Addiction in America: The Surgeon General's Report on Alcohol, Drugs, and Health